Mar 7, 2024 | Walking Tour

 In Conclusion

-Today, the Berlin Wall stands as a historical reminder of the divisions caused by the Cold War and the triumph of freedom over oppression.
+People remember the Berlin Wall as a historical symbol which represents the oppressive divisions of the Cold War along with the victory of freedom over tyranny.

 Scan the code